But are they all created equal? Absolutely not.

 We can’t wrap up this section on Proposify without mentioning the app’s analytics suite.
 Check your dashboard to learn how prospects interact with your proposals, which sections are most viewed, and insights into why certain deals didn’t go through.

-One of the reasons why we recommend Proposify for large sales departments is because it's a pricier piece of software than the other options in this post.
-Paid plans start at $49 per user / per month, though the Business Plan costs $590 a month for 10 users.
+One of the reasons why we recommend Proposify for large sales departments is because it’s a pricier piece of software than the other options in this post.
+Paid plans start at $49 per user per month.
+Pricing for the Business Plan, which is recommended for teams of 10 or more, is available upon request.

 If Proposify is best for large companies, Prospero takes the cake for small operations, such as those run by solo entrepreneurs and freelance professionals.

-The Prospero template library contains 30 eye-catching templates.
-That might not seem like a lot—especially when compared to PandaDoc.
-But it's worth noting that each template is geared towards a different profession.
+The Prospero template library contains numerous eye-catching templates each geared toward a different profession.
 Are you a photographer?
-There's a template for that.
+There’s a template for that.
 Graphic designer?
-There's a template for that.
+There’s a template for that.
 Writer?
 You get the idea…

 Each professional template can be quickly customized by adding your brand’s logo, personalized pictures and videos, custom tables, and more.